Mastering Solar Power (Online Course)

 - Navigate the typical project development requirements, processes and risks

-- Learn and discuss how financial returns and risks arise in PV projects
+- Learn how financial returns and risks arise in PV projects

 - Be better able to converse with project partners, suppliers, investors, policymakers and other stakeholders